Kaiden Hall

 Areas to Improve

-- Needs to refine his man coverage technique, as noted in offseason camp evaluations.
+- Needs refinement in man-to-man coverage skills, as noted in offseason camp evaluations.

-- Must improve play recognition to avoid over-committing and losing containment.
+- Must improve play recognition to avoid overstepping and losing containment against the run.

 College Projection